 CFD vs Spread betting

-Spread betting and CFDs are traded on margin, learn the key differences between Spread betting and CFD.
+Spread betting and CFDs are traded on margin, learn the key differences.

 Call 020 7638 6996 or email newaccounts@guardianstockbrokers.com to discuss opening a trading account.